DJerg/PIC24_Functions/README.md

 # PIC24_Functions

-# floatToHEX32.c
+# floatHEX.c / floatHEX.h
- Shows how to convert a float to a 32bit HEX then getting a text stream using sprintf
+ Use to convert floats / long double to HEX and output to a text stream (char array) Used for high speed data logging.
+ 250us to convert 30 floats at 16MHz clock